Topics Map > Guidance > Submission Type Guidance

 Based on the type of project you propose to conduct, please select one of these options.
 Your selection will result in questions specific to the application type.
 Please review the descriptions of each type of application before making your selection.
 If you are still unsure of the type of application to select, please contact the IRB office.

-Initial Review Application: Non-Exempt Medical Records Review: This application type should be selected for studies that solely involve the collection of medical information from medical charts or databases, or follow-up medical information from the subject.
+This application type should be selected for studies that solely involve the collection of medical information from medical charts or databases, or follow-up medical information from the subject.
 If the research study involves any other activities or interventions, such as testing of tissue, a blood draw or other medical procedures, or the creation of a database, this application type should not be selected.
-In addition, if the study qualifies for exemption, this application type should not be selected.
-Additional guidance for how to fill out a non-exempt medical records application can be found here.
+Additional guidance for how to fill out this application can be found here.

 - Initial Review Application: Exemption (includes projects that may qualify as not research, such as quality assurance or quality improvement)

 The IRB is responsible for the protection of human subjects in research as defined in the federal Common Rule.
 Projects that do not constitute research and/or do not involve human subjects may be exempt from further IRB review.
 In addition, the Common Rule identifies eight categories of research that may be eligible for exemption from further IRB review, including certain types of educational research, surveys, interviews, and research using existing, anonymous data or specimens.
 NOTE: Because these projects are common, the IRB has developed an application type that is specific to studies limited to medical records.
 For medical records research, please use the Health Care Records Research Only application.
 An application must be submitted to the IRB to determine whether the project qualifies for exemption from further IRB review.
 Only an IRB can make this determination.
 If you believe your project qualifies for exemption from further IRB review, please select this application type.

 - Training grant, umbrella grant or core grant